valtimo-platform/valtimo-documentation/using-valtimo/case/case-tabs.md

 ### Form.io tabs

-Form.io tabs are tabs that show a single form.io form as the tab content.
-Any form.io form that has been registered with valtimo can be chosen.
+Form.io tabs are tabs that show a single Form.io form as the tab content.
+Any Form.io form that has been registered with valtimo can be chosen.
 This is purely meant to display information, as there is no way to submit the information even if a submit button has been added to the form definition.

 ### Custom tabs

-When you want tab with functionality that is not covered by the other tab types you can create a custom angular component that is used as a case tab.
-These angular components have to be registered in the angular application as a potential tab.
+When you want tab with functionality that is not covered by the other tab types you can create a custom Angular component that is used as a case tab.
+These Angular components have to be registered in the Angular application as a potential tab.

 #### **`app.module.ts`**